Connecticut Southern Railroad: Wethersfield Subdivision

-East Windsor Secondary
+East Windsor Secondary and Armory Branch

-This line travels between East Hartford, where it diverges from the Highland Division, and East Windsor Hill, where the track beyond is operated by the Central New England Railroad.
+This line travels between East Hartford, where it diverges from the Highland Division, and the Massachusetts state line.
+The line between East Windsor Hill and the Massachusetts state line was previously operated by the Central New England Railroad until the end of 2025.

 Highland Division

 Connecticut Southern operates this line between Hartford and the end of track in Manchester, beyond which the right of way has been converted into the Hop River State Park Trail.
 This line formerly extended to Willimantic.
 CSO filed for abandonment of the final mile of this line in November 2021; the right-of-way was then purchased by the Connecticut Department of Transportation to allow removal of a grade crossing as part of an intersection improvement project.